Düsseldorf: The Ultimate Travel Guide To Düsseldorf, Germany

 Walk around Altstadt and you’ll find some street food stalls.
 Of course, I bought some “fritten” or fries when I was getting hungry while exploring.

-I found good ramen in Germany.
+I found a good ramen shop in Germany.
 Random…right?
 Ramen Takumi is located on Immermanstrasse, a street lined with Japanese businesses and restaurants.
 At one point Düsseldorf had the most Japanese inhabitants outside of Japan in one city.
 This was due to Düsseldorf becoming the European HQ for Japanese businesses.
 Over 500 companies set up here.

 Weinerschnitzel!!!
 We ate at the popular Zum Schiffchen, which serves classic German fare.
 The restaurant is almost 400 years old and has had diners like Napoleon eat here, so you should too!

 I think the Germans love their breakfast buffet.
 Every hotel I looked up offered free breakfast.
 This was my typical breakfast at my hotel, the Steigenberger Parkhotel along with some coffee of course.

 I had a spectacular meal in the beautiful Dox restaurant in the Hyatt Regency in Medienhafen.
 This is totally my style of accommodations.
 It’s chic, modern, and delicious.
 My companions and I ate at the chef’s table and we ate family style.
 We ate so much food that I wished that I wore stretchy pants over jeans!!

 Here’s a collage of some of the meal: